Simultaneous estimation of the effective reproduction number and the time series of daily infections: Application to Covid-19: Introduction

+Specifically, we consider the model of \citet{cori2013new}, which is widely used \citep{brockhaus2023different} and models the unobserved number of daily infections as a self-exciting Poisson process with a rate proportional to $R_{e,t}$.
+If the number of infections $I_t$ were available, estimation of $R_{e,t}$ by maximum likelihood or by a Bayesian method would be straightforward; see \citet{cori2013new}.
+However, the daily new infections are typically unobserved, making estimation difficult.
+Existing methods either replace $I_t$ by proxies like the onset of symptoms, by estimates $\hat I_t$ obtained from the daily detected cases $D_t$, or by a combination of both.
+The use of symptom-onset data is problematic for modeling, e.g., Covid-19 since persons can be infectious even without symptoms \citep{rothe2020transmission}, though.
+If the delays between infection and detection are i.i.d. random, then the conditional expectation $E[D_t \mid I_t, I_{t-1},...]$ is obtained as a convolution of $I_t$ with the detection distribution.
+Therefore, estimates $\hat{I}_t$ can be obtained by deconvolution methods, see \citet{goldstein2009reconstructing}.

+However, estimating the effective reproduction numbers in a second step from such proxies or from deconvolution estimates $\hat{I}_t$ instead of the true number of daily infections $I_t$ ignores an essential component of uncertainty. \citet{goldstein2009reconstructing} therefore suggested bootstrap methods to take this uncertainty into account.
+Similarly, \citet{huisman2022estimation} proposed a residual block bootstrap procedure which can handle dependence and non-stationarity of the detections $D_t$.
+This allows to compute not only point, but also interval estimates.
+Their method was then used by the Swiss federal office of public health during the Covid-19 pandemic.

+Besides the difficulty of obtaining accurate uncertainty estimates, such a two-step approach entails multiple problems.
+First, the deconvolution method in \citet{goldstein2009reconstructing}, called Richardson-Lucy deconvolution, is an instance of the EM-algorithm.
+The function which is maximized by the EM-algorithm has many maxima and the result depends on the starting value, see the Supplementary Material \ref{app-em} for an example.
+Moreover, the EM-algorithm is based on assumptions that are not compatible with the self-exciting Poisson process model for the daily infections of \citet{cori2013new}, see the comment at the beginning of Section \ref{methods}.

-In this article, we present a coherent procedure that combines the first two steps and provides uncertainty estimates automatically.
-It thus resolves the issues above.
-It consists of a Markov chain Monte Carlo (MCMC) algorithm which samples from the joint posterior of $(I_t)$ and $(R_{e,t})$ given $(D_t)$.
-We also provide evidence that it provides more accurate results in simulation examples.
+In this article, we introduce methodology that allows to jointly estimate the number of infections $I_t$ and the reproduction numbers $R_{e,t}$ and to obtain coherent uncertainty estimates for the model of \citet{cori2013new} without relying either on proxy data or on a two-step approach.
+It consists of a Markov chain Monte Carlo (MCMC) algorithm which samples from the joint posterior of $I_t$ and $R_{e,t}$ given $D_t$.
+We also address sequential estimation and problems due to weekday effects in $D_t$, and we show how our methods can be adapted to extensions of the model by \citet{cori2013new} including over-dispersion in the self-exciting dynamics.
+Finally, we provide evidence that it provides more accurate results in simulation examples.
+We believe that our method will be a useful tool for future epidemics and other diseases.